SlowFast-SCI: Slow-Fast Deep Unfolding Learning for Spectral Compressive Imaging: Introduction

-To overcome these challenges, we introduce \textbf{SlowFast-SCI}, the first test-time adaptation-driven deep unfolding framework for efficient, self-adaptive spectral reconstruction.
-In the \emph{slow learning} stage, we pre-train a deep unfolding backbone that fuses model-based priors with learnable parameters to acquire robust, general reconstruction capabilities.
-In the \emph{fast learning} stage, lightweight Fast TTA modules (\textbf{FAST-TTAMs}) are inserted into each unfolding block and self-supervisedly fine-tuned at test time, instantly aligning the model to new measurements while preserving the frozen backbone.
+To overcome these challenges, we introduce SlowFast-SCI, the first test-time adaptation-driven deep unfolding framework for efficient, self-adaptive spectral reconstruction.
+In the slow learning stage, we pre-train a deep unfolding backbone that fuses model-based priors with learnable parameters to acquire robust, general reconstruction capabilities.
+Furthermore, DUNs typically rely on numerous sequential stages to ensure high reconstruction fidelity, but this depth comes at the cost of heavy computation and slow inference.
+To address this, we apply an imaging mechanism-guided fast unfolding distillation step that compresses the pre‐trained backbone into a streamlined “fast unfolding” variant with significantly reduced complexity.
+In the fast learning stage, lightweight Fast TTA modules (FAST-TTAMs) are inserted into each fast unfolding block and self-supervisedly fine-tuned at test time, instantly aligning the model to new measurements while preserving the frozen backbone.
 By uniting offline robustness with on-the-fly adaptation, SlowFast-SCI achieves superior cross-domain generalization without additional labels.